withluvshreyasee/Angry-Birds-Game/README.md

 - Classes and objects
 - Mathematical operations
 - creating slingshot
-- detecting time of user and changing background accordngly
+- detecting time of user and changing background accordingly

 ## About the game
 Angry Birds is a 2009 casual puzzle video game developed by Rovio Entertainment.
 Inspired primarily by a sketch of stylized wingless birds, the game was first released for iOS and Maemo devices starting in December 2009.